 Before being a fashion trend, minimalism is a way of life and philosophy.
 Minimalism can affect your personal style, your appreciation of arts and designs, your living space, your beauty routine; it can help you define your essentials, focus on the useful, the practical, the indispensable.
 My leitmotiv is indisputably: Let yourself be drawn towards simplicity.
-For me, sorting is crucial whether it be in my wardrobe or my life in general.
+For LM, sorting is crucial whether it be in the wardrobe or the life in general.

 “Minimalism is not defined by what is not there but by the rightness of what is and the richness with which this is experienced.”
 John Pawson.